Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-15-Regression-Predictions.md

 <br>
 ##### Calculate R-Squared

-To calculate r-squared, we use the following code where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test)
+To calculate r-squared, we use the following code where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test):

 ```python